-- a) Looked After Children or previously Looked After Children - b) Children who are both living in the catchment area and have a sibling on roll at the Academy at the time of application and admission - c) Children who do not live in the catchment area but who have a sibling on roll at the Academy at the time of application and admission. - d) Children of members of staff, provided that they have been employed for a minimum of two years and/or are recruited to fill a vacant post for which there is a demonstrable skills shortage (moved up the list) - e) Other children living in the catchment area at the time of application. - f) Other children whose parents have requested a place who live outside the catchment area.
+- a) Looked after children and previously looked after children, including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - b) Children who are both living in the catchment area and have a sibling on roll at the Academy at the time of application and admission - c) Children who do not live in the catchment area but who have a sibling on roll at the Academy at the time of application and admission. - d) Children of members of staff, provided that they have been employed for a minimum of two years and/or are recruited to fill a vacant post for which there is a demonstrable skills shortage. - e) Other children living in the catchment area at the time of application. - f) Other children whose parents have requested a place who live outside the catchment area.